 A memorandum and articles of association

 The memorandum and articles of association are the founding documents of your company.
-However, no need to worry – your company formation agent will provide them as part of their service
+However, there is no need to worry about obtaining these documents: Companies House will generate the memorandum as part of the company registration process, and attach it to the articles – which your company formation agent will provide as part of their service

 Share capital of at least one issued share